bijoutrouvaille/oppeosdocs/legal/terms.md

 ### Welcome

 Welcome to the oppeos terms page.
-We'll try to make it as simple as possible for you as we set out these hard legal guidelines.
+We'll try to make it as simple as possible for you as we set out these hard legal rules.
 Our idea of these is simple: if you aren't out to steal, cheat or abuse, if you are an honest and law-abiding citizen of the Internet, then chances are that your good sense is enough to make use of this platform in a way that's beneficial to yourself and others.
 Still, while we try our best to serve everyone by providing a safe and supportive place to trade, we cannot be responsible for everyone or guarantee anyone's safety; enter this adventure at your own risk.
 This paragraph, however, is not the agreement.
 The agreements start below.

 ### The Agreement